Bulgaria national football team: Current squad

-The following players were called up for the UEFA Euro 2024 qualifying games against Montenegro and Hungary on 24 and 27 March 2023.
+The following players were called up for the 2026 FIFA World Cup qualifiers against Turkey on 15 November and Georgia on 18 November 2025.

-Caps and goals as of 20 November 2022, after the match against Luxembоurg.
+Caps and goals as of 18 November 2025, after the match against Georgia.

 Recent call-ups

 The following players have also been called up to the Bulgarian squad within the last 12 months and are still available for selection.